‘I want them to think, “I belong”’: Princeton to honor Black alumna at site once named for Woodrow Wilson

 Hobson said conversations began last year.
 University official’s had recently asked her and her husband to donate to another cause on campus and they had declined.
 But Princeton returned with another request — the offer to rename the college.
 “We didn’t sit on it for an hour,” she said.
 “We said yes.
 It’s an important statement for future generations, especially Black and Brown students that go to Princeton."

-Notwithstanding Wilson’s role as president of the United States, an office she respects, Hobson said he made some very clear, bold statements about his beliefs around race, she said.
+Notwithstanding Wilson’s role as president of the United States, an office she respects, Hobson said he made some very clear, bold statements about his beliefs around race.
 “Those are in conflict with the underlying values of the university — especially today.”

-“The idea that you could remove that was compelling to me,” she said.
-It wasn’t about her name, she said, but the symbolism of a Black woman taking the place of those values.
-That felt poetic and personal and very significant, she said.
+“The idea that you could remove that was compelling to me,” she said, noting that it wasn’t about her name but the symbolism of a Black woman taking the place of those values.
+That felt poetic, personal and significant, Hobson said.